CedricDia/Leka_RecognitionApps/DecisionTreeGenerator/README.md

 This file contains a structure which is composed of 2 sections one for the registers' addresses and the other one for the data they contain.

+##The value of each output class of the decision tree is written in the file UCF_generation.txt after the features enumeration.
+The order of the written classes ##defines the value, for instance : "Right ; Idle ; Left ; Up ; Down ;" -> The tree's output to identify Right will be 0, for Idle it will be 1, Left 2 etc.

 ##

 ## d.
 Creation of the header (.h file)